Professor Jan Windebank

 I teach French language from post-A level to advanced level and a range of undergraduate modules focusing on contemporary French society.

-Currently I teach the Level 3 module ‘Gender, economy and society in France’ and contribute to the Level 1 module on ‘Understanding modern France’.
+Currently I teach the Level 2 module ‘Understanding gender and society in France and the francophone world’’ and contribute to the Level 1 module on ‘Understanding modern France’.

 I am very happy to supervise undergraduate dissertations on aspects of contemporary French society.

-I also teach Postgraduate courses in gender studies in a European perspective and supervise MA dissertations on a wide range of subjects.
+I also teach on Postgraduate courses on Research Methods and Ethnography, and supervise MA dissertations on a wide range of subjects.

 I have been a very active member of the academic community promoting teaching and research in area studies within modern language departments.
 I have held a wide range of external examining posts including at the Universities of Leeds, Nottingham Trent, Bath, Aston, Southampton and the University of London in Paris (ULIP).